 … and time

 Royal weddings typically take place during the work week.
 (Hence the reason the big weddings warrant a bank holiday.)
-But not Harry and Meghan, who have decided to exchange their vows on May 19th — which falls on a Saturday.
+But not Harry and Meghan, who have decided to exchange their vows on May 19th … a Saturday.

 The dress code

-It’s still anyone’s guess what Meghan’s wedding gown will look like.
-But one thing is certain: It has to follow the royal family dress code.
-Meghan has already been picked at by critics for sporting ripped jeans and not wearing pantyhose with her dresses.
-(Good thing she’s getting etiquette lessons ahead of the wedding!)
+It was important that Meghan’s dress followed the royal family dress code as she’s already been picked at by critics for sporting ripped jeans and not wearing pantyhose with her dresses.
+(Good thing she’s got etiquette lessons ahead of the wedding!)

 Ever noticed that Prince William and Kate Middleton don’t hold hands?
 It’s not because they don’t like each other.
 It’s because of an unwritten royal rule about public displays of affection.
 Harry and Meghan clearly have no interest in following this rule — the lovey-dovey couple smooches and holds each other’s hands constantly.